If you are planning on travelling with us this year, the following additional information may help you enjoy your day:

-On leaving Imber, our buses carry on to Gore Cross (on the Salisbury-Devizes Road) where they continue either to Brazen Bottom and the Lavingtons; or through Tilshead to the small village of Chitterne.
-Some buses will also connect at Gore Cross with another bus making the short journey to New Zealand Farm Camp.
-All the buses are designed to meet up at Gore Cross to allow passengers to swap between them (and to take a few photographs), so even with a short stop at Imber, it is possible to travel on our entire network in about 4 hours.
+On leaving Imber, our buses carry on to Gore Cross (on the Salisbury-Devizes road) where they continue either to New Zealand Farm Camp; Brazen Bottom and the Lavingtons, or through Tilshead to the small village of Chitterne.
+All the buses are designed to meet up at Gore Cross to allow passengers to swap between them (and to take a few photographs), so it is easy to visit several villages in one day.

 Can I get on or off at other places ?